-It was a cold and still morning for my winter re-visit to Holywell Bay at the start of February.
+It was a cold and still morning at the start of February.
 The sand crunched under my feet as I walked down to the beach, among the first frost of this mild winter.
 The sea shone silver against a pale sky, mirroring the fragile beauty of the sand dunes next to the beach.

 With Carol and Tony, on the beach at Holywell Bay, explaining the changes in the structure of the dunes over time.

-It was very windy during my Holywell Bay trip, but hopefully you can still appreciate the appeal of this beach.
-Although located between Newquay and Perranporth, it has a less commercial feel, despite the presence of a large pub near the dunes and its proximity to the defunct Penhale army camp.
-There is a National Trust car park, but it takes a walk through the dunes to get to the sea.
+Located between Newquay and Perranporth, this beach has a less trippy fee.
+It takes a walk through the dunes to get to the sea.
 On the beach, there’s an unspoilt feel, with the Atlantic breakers crashing in.

-I interviewed Jenny at the National Trust car park near to the beach.
-The organisation have protected so much of the coastline for us from unscrupulous development, so this was a chance to say thanks.
+Here is Jenny at the National Trust car park near to the beach.
+The organisation have protected so much of the coastline for us from unscrupulous development, so this was a chance to say thank you.